NurathirahZaki/Athirah/README.md

 ## About Me
 Based in Johor, Malaysia.
-I am a bioinformatics student that has passion for creating efficient and user-friendly applications and website, I aim to contribute to innovative projects that make a positive impact.
+I am a bioinformatics student who has a passion for creating efficient and user-friendly applications and websites, I aim to contribute to innovative projects that make a positive impact.
-Still learning to get more knowledge and interested in Bioinfomatics courses.
+I am still learning to gain knowledge and am interested in Bioinformatics courses.

 ## Skills